petmorr/footballmatchpredictor/README.md

 # Football Match Predictor

 ## Overview
 The Football Match Predictor is a Python-based application designed to predict the outcomes of football matches using machine learning techniques.
-This project involves data collection, preprocessing, exploratory data analysis, machine learning model development, and potentially front-end development for a web-based interface.
+This project involves data collection, preprocessing, exploratory data analysis, machine learning model development, and front-end development for a web-based interface.

 ## Features
 - Data collection from football statistics APIs or datasets.